bmcmahen/cast/Readme.md

 ## Meteor Usage

-Include the standalone `cast.js` file in your folder structure, and Meteor should automatically load it into your application.
+Include the standalone `cast.js` file in your client-side folder structure, and Meteor should automatically load it into your application.
 Create a template that will act as your cast wrapper.

 ```html
 {{constant}}